siqbal181/cv/README.md

 #### Queen Mary's University of London (09/14 - 09/17)

-- Medical Generics, BSc - 1st Class
+- Medical Genetics, BSc - 1st Class
-- I studied medical genetics to build my understanding around the link between the ethical complications and the epidemiology of key genetic conditions.
-This was an interdisciplinary degree with modules relating to genetics, probability and cancer genetics.
+- This was an interdisciplinary degree with modules relating to genetics, probability and cancer genetics, allowing me to build understanding around the link between the ethical complications and the epidemiology of key genetic conditions.

 ## Other Proficiencies